NicoSantos14/Spotify-Churn/README.md

 ORDER BY churn_rate_pct DESC;
 ```

-**Insight:**
-Higher ad exposure is associated with higher churn and lower listening time, indicating ad load may negatively impact retention.
+Higher ad exposure is associated with both lower listening time and higher churn among Free users.

 ---

-### 5️⃣ Offline Listening & Retention
+### Offline Listening and Retention

-**Business Question:**
-Is offline listening associated with lower churn?

-**SQL Used:**
+Offline listening usage was evaluated as a potential retention signal.

 ```sql
 SELECT